cocos3d/cocos3d/README.md

 > integration design were made in `Cocos2D 3.3`.
 Development of `Cocos3D 3.0` is underway,
 > which will provide exciting new features, and compatibility with future versions of Cocos2D.
 > `Cocos3D 3.0` will not retain compatibility with versions of Cocos2D earlier than `Cocos2D 3.3`,
-> and will no longer support OpenGLES 1.1.
+> and will not support OpenGLES 1.1.

 1. The first step is to add the Cocos3D Static Library project as a subproject to your Cocos2D Xcode project, as follows: